-- Shift into or out of REVERSE only after the vehicle has come to a complete stop and the engine is at idle speed. - Do not shift between PARK, REVERSE, NEU-TRAL, or DRIVE when the engine is above idle speed. - Before shifting into any gear, make sure your foot is firmly pressing the brake pedal.
+- Shift into or out of PARK or REVERSE only after the vehicle has come to a complete stop. - Do not shift between PARK, REVERSE, NEUTRAL, or DRIVE when the engine is above idle speed. - Before shifting into any gear, make sure your foot is firmly pressing the brake pedal.